jacobsatora/microsoft-graph-docs/api-reference/beta/resources/transcript.md

 These transcript APIs are designed to provide access to authorized users, allowing them to automate tasks such as reading, uploading, or deleting transcripts.

-Transcript metadata has the following structure
+Transcript metadata has the following structure:

 [media item]: ./media.md